Skip to main content

 How was the metric for Co-authorship with non-academic partners produced and what database was used?

-TThe co-authorship metric was calculated using Elsevier’s SciVal system and the Scopus database.
+The co-authorship metric was calculated using Elsevier’s SciVal system and the Scopus database.
 SciVal is an analytical tool enabling research activity and performance to be systematically evaluated.
-SciVal has a global reach covering more than 20,000 research providers and their associated researchers across more than 230 nations.
-Elsevier’s Scopus database is the World’s largest curated abstract and citation database.
-Scopus is source-neutral and covers outputs from over 7,000 publishers, drawing from some 27,100 serials, over 140,000 conferences and over 261,000 books.
-Updates occur daily with some 10,000 articles/day indexed.
-As of June 2022, the database included over 87 million documents.
+SciVal has a global reach covering more than 24,000 research providers and their associated researchers across more than 230 nations.
+Elsevier’s Scopus is a comprehensive, source-neutral abstract and citation database curated by independent subject matter experts.
+Scopus covers outputs from over 7,000 publishers, drawing from some 28,153 serials, over 158,000 conferences and over 351,000 books.
+Updates occur daily with some 13,000 articles/day indexed.
+As of April 2024, the database included over 96 million documents.

 What parameters were employed for generating the co-authorship metric?